RajatLakhera/QWorld-Exercises/README.md

-# QWorld-Exercises
+# Quantum Computing Basics
-Repository of exercises that I found interesting
+Repository of basic codes using Qiskit